• Skip to primary navigation

 Instructions

-• Preheat over to 375 degrees
+• Preheat over to 375 degrees and cover a baking sheet with parchment paper.

-Press the tofu using a tofu press or by wrapping in paper towels and placing it on a plate with another plate on top.
-Put something heavy on top.
-Press for around 15 minutes while you prepare the other veggies.
+• Press the tofu using a tofu press or place it on a plate with another plate on top.
+Put something heavy on top of the plate and press for around 15 minutes while you prepare the sauce and the veggies.
+Once pressed, slice tofu into 1″ cubes.

-• In the meantime, place onion, carrot, peppers, and garlic in a large fry pan with about 1/2 cup water.
+• In the meantime, place onion, carrot, peppers, and garlic in a large fry pan with about 1/2 cup of water.
 Lightly boil until veggies are crisp-tender.
-Add the pineapple chunks along with the reserved marinade and stir to coat vegetables.
+Add the pineapple chunks along with the reserved marinade and stir to coat the vegetables.
 Cook through to heat.

 • Serve over quinoa or rice.